Urgent Care with X-Ray Services Q&A

 X-Rays are used to aid healthcare professionals in diagnosing and managing patients’ non-life threatening medical and traumatic needs.
-Priority Urgent Care offers X-Ray services near you.
-Call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+Priority Urgent Care offers X-ray services near you.
+Contact us today or book an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 An X-ray is a fast and painless procedure commonly used to produce images that show the inside of the body.
 It is an effective way of looking at bones and the technology is used to help detect and treat a wide range of conditions.
 X-rays are typically carried out in a hospital by trained radiographers, and they can also be done by healthcare professionals at urgent care clinics.

 How does this technology work?
 X-rays use beams to pass through your body and they are absorbed in varying amounts, depending on the density of the material they pass through.
 Dense materials, like metal and bone, show up as white on X-rays, while the air in your lungs will show up as black.
 Muscle and fat appear as shaded gray.
 In some instances, iodine or barium is used to provide greater detail on the images.

 At Priority Urgent Care, we house our very own state-of-the-art Digital X-ray – technology that lowers the radiation requirement for X-rays, and the technology also makes it easier for us to transmit a copy to the radiologist and helps us live up to our value of being “Patient First.”
 The technology helps aid us in diagnosing and managing our patients’ non-life-threatening medical and traumatic needs.
 What’s even better is that you no longer have to go to a different site to get an X-ray done when you are suffering from an illness or pain – it’s all done in one convenient location at Priority Urgent Care, with a quick turnaround time.